sguha-work/wrapper-markdowns/php-wrapper.md

 ### What is FusionCharts PHP wrapper?

-FusionCharts Suite XT uses JavaScript to generate charts in the browser.
-Where using this PHP server side wrapper you can create charts in your PHP website without writing any Javascript code.
+FusionCharts Suite XT uses JavaScript to generate charts in a browser.
+Using our PHP server side wrapper you can create charts in your PHP website without writing any Javascript code.

-### How does the wrapper work?
+### How does this wrapper work?
-Charts are generated in the browsers with the help of JavaScript and the HTML code.
+Charts are generated in a browser with the help of JavaScript and the HTML code.
-Using this PHP wrapper we can generate the required JavaScript and HTML code as a string in the server.
-We can put this strings in the page to generate charts.
+Using this PHP wrapper you can generate the required JavaScript and HTML code as a string in the server.
+You can put the strings in a page to generate charts.

 ### Version
 1.0